danielm82/techsee-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-to run, clone and type 'npm run startWithProxy', and then go to http://localhost:5000/
+clone and run npm install, then npm run startWithProxy, and then go to http://localhost:5000/